Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN jets in Seyfert galaxies: Conclusions

 \section{Conclusions}

 In this work we used our sub-grid model for black hole accretion through a (potentially warped) $\alpha$-disc and feedback in the form of a Blandford-Znajek jet to self-consistently explore black hole fuelling and jet-driven outflows in radio loud, Seyfert-like galaxies.
+Our spin-driven AGN jet model evolves the properties of the black hole on-the-fly during the simulation, is fully interfaced with the surrounding hydro simulation and accurately tracks the evolution of the black hole mass and spin.
+This information is then used, along with the properties of the accretion flow, to self-consistently determine the power and direction of the jet.
+Our sub-grid model determines injection of the jet mass, energy and momentum and beyond this, what we observe in the simulations is primarily determined by the surrounding environment.
 To this end, we performed an extensive suite of simulations in which the jets are launched by black holes embedded in circumnuclear discs (CNDs) that are surrounded by a dilute circumgalactic medium (CGM) and explored a range of densities both for the CGM and for the gas in the CNDs.
 We also examined a large parameter space of initial black hole spin magnitudes and orientations to gauge their impact on the nature of large-scale outflows.
 Our main results are: \begin{itemize}

 \item{AGN bolometric luminosities in our simulated Seyfert galaxies range from $10^{41}-10^{43} \,{\rm erg \, s^{-1}}$.
 These are comparable to typical Seyfert nuclear luminosities in the local Universe for black holes with $10^6 \; {\rm M_\odot}$ accreting at a moderate Eddington rate ($f_{\rm Edd} \sim 10^{-3}$).}